 Losing an Earring – The closest thing to a con for this style is that if you are a very active person, it doesn’t take a ton of force to pull the back off with just the wrong tug from just the wrong angle.
 For this reason those with pets and small children may prefer an even more secure style.

-It also may compromise the security if the back does not properly fit the post, or through decades of wear.
+It also may compromise the security if the back does not properly fit the post, or through years of wear.

 Occasionally called “threaded backs.”
 These are the natural upgrade from the friction back for those looking for a more secure option.
 The post is threaded and the back screws onto it, making a very secure mechanism that will keep your earring in your ear.